-"The subject site is currently zoned R-E; the maximum density allowed for the residential portion of the site would be approximately 458 units (.85 units per acre of the gross tract, minus the floodplain), based on the May 2002 Guide to Zoning Categories.
-This application to rezone the property to the R-L Zone (1.0 base density) will allow for a base density of 551 units (based on the gross tract area subtracting one-half of the floodplain).
+"The subject site is currently zoned R-E. The maximum density allowed for the residential portion of the site would be 583 units (based on 1.08 units per acre of the gross tract, minus the floodplain), however, this calculation does not include the incorporation of roads to serve the units or does it take into consideration the steep topography of the site, both of which would contribute to a substantial reduction in density.
+This application to rezone the property to the R-L Zone (1.0 base density) will allow for a base density of 551 units (based on the gross tract area minus one-half of the floodplain).
 Provision of density increments would allow the maximum density of the property to be as high as 827 units, not 845 as shown on the plan.

 "The existing zoning surrounding the site varies from R-E to R-A Zones.
-The lot sizes adjacent to existing housing developments should be compatible in size to existing lots sizes at the periphery of the site or provide a transitional size lots to the interior of the site.
+The lot sizes adjacent to existing housing developments should be compatible in size to existing lots sizes at the periphery of the site.
 This is particularly appropriate adjacent to the Mary Catherine Estates development to the west of the subject property and the Ward's subdivision to the east of the subject property.
-Also, the size of lots along Thrift Road, adjacent to the R-A Zone to the southeast, should consider the size of lots and provide compatibility, particularly where units will be visible from the roadway.